th2-net/th2-codec/README.md

 #### Fixed:

-* Codec continued to work without implementation
+* Codec continued to work when implementation instance cannot be created

 ### v4.6.0